 Refer to the "Advertising Frame Description" section in the TraX - WEM200 - Technical Specification Connected.

-While capturing the complete sensor data is recommended, only a subset must be captured to meet the requirements:
+While capturing the complete device data is recommended, only a subset must be captured to meet the requirements:

 - End of MAC address